Gone but not forgotten (Part 1)

 In 1895 the premises was acquired by a Mr. Featherstone at auction but sold again in 1896.
 The property seems to have changed hands on many occasions around this period.

 Thom’s Directory of 1940 lists Thomas Breen, Plastering Contractor as occupant.
+A photo from the early 1960’s, which was only recently brought to our attention, shows the Post Office at this location.
 In 1975 it was an antique shop which was run by a Mrs. Burke.
 It was Chez Sylvio’s Restaurant for a brief period around 1986 or so before it’s change of tenancy to Rockwell’s Pizza Restaurant which ceased trading around 1995.
 The building was eventually demolished to make way for the new Talbot House infill residential development.

 Victoria Arms Hotel